Table of content

 Are those heavy, structured Excel sheets familiar?
 They’re a great example of how human-generated structured datasets look like.
 Here’s a few examples on what they could include:

 Customer relationship management.
 Suppose you are willing to analyze your customers’ behavior patterns and triggers.
 You could level up your CRM by using analytical tools to create structured data models listing all the necessary parameters about your customers.
-These structured information lists in your CRM could include the lead source, contact information, dedicated support representative, the type of product purchased, subscription status of newsletters, etc. This structured data could aid you in building your ideal customer profile and identifying some repetitive characteristics.
+These structured information lists in your CRM could include the lead source, call tracking data, contact information, dedicated support representative, the type of product purchased, subscription status of newsletters, etc. This structured data could aid you in building your ideal customer profile and identifying some repetitive characteristics.

 Financial records management.
 Many companies operating in the finance industry deal with a plethora of information.
 Storing various records in structured databases could greatly ease the filtering and data management process.
 Financial data is well-structured, therefore there’re more chances for an average Joe to use such a database for the employees to analyze the collected information.
 Not for all the cases, of course, but still.